Tom-PIT/Connected.Docs/en/Common/UI/Navigation.md

 > [!NOTE]
 >
->Available domains depend on each company’s configuration and business model.
+>Available domains depend on each companyâ€™s configuration and business model.
 For example, a company that only sells finished goods may not have the **Production** domain.

 Inside the domains are different types of sections depending on the field of the domain, the main types are:
 - Documents